 Click here to read more about it on Amazon.

 Consideration for professional band iems

 There are mainly two types of iems.
 These are wired and wireless in-ear monitor systems.
-There are many different things to consider when choosing the best universal in ear monitors available for your own context.
+There are many different things to consider when choosing quality universal monitors available for your own context.

 Regardless of type, iems also require light headphones of some kind.
-I have been using the MEE Audio M6 Pro headphone set in our church for a while now and the M6 Pro earbuds have been really terrific with great bass response and overall sound quality.
+I have been using the MEE Audio M6 Pro headphone set in our church for a while now and the M6 Pro monitor earbuds have been really terrific with great bass response and overall sound quality.
 Check them out here on Amazon. #ad

 A wireless stereo in-ear monitoring system allows you to move around unhindered and more.
 It consists of in-ear headphones, a transmitter and a receiver.
 It also comes with a range for the receiver which allows the user not to lose audio signal at any time during the performance.
 The wireless in-ear monitor is pricier.
 There are also Bluetooth options for wireless iems.
 Bluetooth doesn’t always have the range of other wireless in-ear systems, but it is still a good option for musicians.

 For those musicians who are stationary like drummers, pianists or guitarists, or bass players – wired monitoring might be ok.
 They are less costly but also offer the same benefits as the wireless in ears which is muffling any sounds from outside what you are playing.

 Before purchasing, check the unit construction as they all come with diverse drivers.
 The drivers include standard magnet driver, crossovers and multiple drivers.
 Standard magnet drivers are the basic ones and used for frequencies that are from mid to high.
 Multiple drivers and crossovers are more advanced and used to produce wider frequencies and clearer sound separations.
 If your sound system uses a 19″ rank, you should check if there is a rackmounting kit.